jagregory/abrash-zen-of-asm/src/chapter-02.md

 Ignorance can also be responsible for considerable wasted effort.
 I recall a debate in the letters column of one computer magazine about exactly how quickly text can be drawn on a Color/Graphics Adapter screen without causing snow.
 The letter writers counted every cycle in their timing loops, just as the author in the story that started this chapter had.
 Like that author, the letter writers had failed to take the prefetch queue into account.
 In fact, they had neglected the effects of video wait states as well, so the code they discussed was actually *much* slower than their estimates.
 The proper test would, of course, have been to run the code to see if snow resulted, since the only true measure of code performance is observing it in action.

-## 2.1 The Zen Timer
+## The Zen Timer

 One key to mastering the Zen of assembler is clearly a tool with which to measure code performance.
 The most accurate way to measure performance is with expensive hardware, but reasonable measurements at no cost can be made with the PC's 8253 timer chip, which counts at a rate of slightly over 1,000,000 times per second.
 The 8253 can be started at the beginning of a block of code of interest and stopped at the end of that code, with the resulting count indicating how long the code took to execute with an accuracy of about 1 microsecond.
 (A microsecond is one -millionth of a second, and is abbreviated us).
 To be precise, the 8253 counts once every 838.1 nanoseconds.
 (A nanosecond is one-billionth of a second, and is abbreviated ns).

 [Listing 2-1](#L201) shows 8253-based timer software, consisting of three subroutines: `ZTimerOn`, `ZTimerOff`, and `ZTimerReport`.
 For the remainder of this book, I'll refer to these routines collectively as the "Zen timer."

-## 2.2 The Zen Timer is a Means, Not an End
+## The Zen Timer is a Means, Not an End

 We're going to spend the rest of this chapter seeing what the Zen timer can do, examining how it works, and learning how to use it.
 The Zen timer will be our primary tool for the remainder of *The Zen of Assembly Language*, so it's essential that you learn what the Zen timer can do and how to use it.
 On the other hand, it is by no means essential that you understand exactly how the Zen timer works.
 (Interesting, yes; essential, no.)

 In other words, the Zen timer isn't really part of the knowledge we seek; rather, it's one tool with which we'll acquire that knowledge.
 Consequently, you shouldn't worry if you don't fully grasp the inner workings of the Zen timer.
 Instead, focus on learning how to use the timer, since we will use it heavily throughout *The Zen of Assembly Language*.

-## 2.3 Starting the Zen Timer
+## Starting the Zen Timer

-`ZTimerOn` is called at the start of a segment of code to be timed. **ZTimerOn** saves the context of the calling code, disables interrupts, sets timer 0 of the 8253 to mode 2 (divide-by-N mode), sets the initial timer count to 0, restores the context of the calling code, and returns.
+`ZTimerOn` is called at the start of a segment of code to be timed. `ZTimerOn` saves the context of the calling code, disables interrupts, sets timer 0 of the 8253 to mode 2 (divide-by-N mode), sets the initial timer count to 0, restores the context of the calling code, and returns.
 (I'd like to note that while Intel's documentation for the 8253 seems to indicate that a timer won't reset to 0 until it finishes counting down, in actual practice timers seems to reset to 0 as soon as they're loaded.)

 Two aspects of `ZTimerOn` are worth discussing further.
 One point of interest is that `ZTimerOn` disables interrupts. (`ZTimerOff` later restores interrupts to the state they were in when `ZTimerOn` was called.)
 Were interrupts not disabled by `ZTimerOn`, keyboard, mouse, timer, and other interrupts could occur during the timing interval, and the time required to service those interrupts would incorrectly and erratically appear to be part of the execution time of the code being measured.
 As a result, code timed with the Zen timer should not expect any hardware interrupts to occur during the interval between any call to `ZTimerOn` and the corresponding call to `ZTimerOff`, and should not enable interrupts during that time.

-## 2.4 Time and the PC
+## Time and the PC

 A second interesting point about `ZTimerOn` is that it may introduce some small inaccuracy into the system clock time whenever it is called.
 To understand why this is so, we need to examine the way in which both the 8253 and the PC's system clock (which keeps the current time) work.